ot-kun/OTMiner/README.md

 - <img width="431" height="221" alt="ESP32_C3_Benchmark_SHA256_HP_0 18W" src="https://github.com/user-attachments/assets/cd663d64-37b1-4df8-85a8-46cb10ef4ec2" />
 High Power Mode +6 performance with 12.5% power consumption

+**How it works❓**

+It has 2 power mode to switch, so in avg. it sits around 400-410khs.

 ## Release V1.0
 - ESP32 C3 @ 400-410khs (@0.15W), further enhance the SHA loop, no stacking for verify, directly verify and send back to pool.
 -